dataobservatory-eu/greendeal/content/authors/beesage/_index.md

      url: https://beesage.co/

 # Short bio (displayed in user profile at end of posts)
-bio: BeeSage is a data-driven startup that boosts productivity and honey yield to benefit the Earth through data-driven pollination
+bio: BeeSage is a deep tech startup building a modular beehive monitoring system to benefit the Earth through data-driven pollination

 topics:
 - Statistical programming